3 Best Places to Buy Tempeh (Updated 2023)

 Asian groceries are also worth checking out.
 With its Asian leanings and origins, you can surely find tempeh in just about any Asian mart near you.
 If you plan on buying some, don’t forget to check out other sauces and marinades that pair well with tempeh.

 Dedicated health stores like Whole Foods carry tempeh.
-In fact, Whole Foods has this supefood in both their online and physical stores in the United Kingdom and the United States.
+In fact, Whole Foods has this superfood in both its online and physical stores in the United Kingdom and the United States.

 Sometimes, there are also local farmer’s markets and smaller establishments that carry it in their line, so make sure to check out health stores near you.